FoodegyIncorporated/FastFoodApp/README.md

 `expo start`

 If this is your first launch, you'll need to scan a QR code.
 After that the app should pop-up.

+__Running Tests__

+This project uses JTest to run tests.
+After installation, test can be run with:

+`npm run test`